 LEARN MORE

-eCYBERMISSION is an online STEM competition for 6th to 9th grade students that promotes teamwork, self-discovery, and the real-life applications of STEM.
-Students work in teams, led by an adult Team Advisor, to choose a problem in their community to explore with science or solve with engineering.
+eCYBERMISSION is a free, virtual STEM competition for 6-9 grade students that promotes teamwork, self-discovery, and the real-life applications of STEM.
+Students form teams of 2-4, led by an adult Team Advisor, and select a problem in their community to investigate with science or solve with engineering.
 LEARN MORE

 Junior Science and Humanities Symposium (JSHS) Check Eligibility